SagiriIkeda/LangerJS/README.md

     }
 );
 ```
-`NOTE: for your functions to be executed they must be defined before using LENGUAJE.set()`
+`NOTE: for your functions to be executed they must be defined before using LANGUAJE.set()`

 ### Disable Functions
 if your element has the `noFunctions` attribute the functions will not be executed on it